msg-systems/holmes-extractor/README.md

-that where a search phrase with e.g. six lexical words has matched a document structure where five of these words match exactly and only one corresponds via an embedding, the similarity that should be required to match this sixth word is less than when only three of the words matched exactly and all of the other three only correspond via embeddings.
+that where a search phrase with e.g. six lexical words has matched a document structure where five of these words match exactly and only one corresponds via an embedding, the similarity that should be required to match this sixth word is less than when only three of the words matched exactly and two of the other words also correspond via embeddings.

 It is important to understand that the fact that two words have similar embeddings does not imply the same sort of logical relationship between